 When will the 2025 conclave bring a new pope?
 Here's how long it's taken to see white smoke in the past

+It's nearing decision time for the most senior members of the Catholic Church.
+The 133 cardinal electors due to choose a successor to the late Pope Francis gathered for a final Mass on Wednesday morning, just hours before they were to launch the secretive, centuries-old ritual known as the conclave to pick a new pontiff.

-This week, 133 Catholic cardinal electors will choose a new pope in a secretive, centuries-old ritual called a conclave.
-On Wednesday, the electors — among the church's most senior officials — will be locked inside the Vatican's Sistine Chapel to hold as many rounds of voting as prove necessary to select the next pontiff.
+Later Wednesday, the electors will be locked inside the Vatican's Sistine Chapel, where they will hold as many rounds of voting as prove necessary to select the next leader of the world's 1.4 billion Catholics.

 Here's what you need to know about the process and how long it might take.